Jamaica Birding Tours

 Today with the help of new field guides to the birds of the West Indies as a source of information and our expertise and logistics you can easily travel through Jamaica escorted by your friendly Birding Ecotours leader and our professional local guides and enjoy all the gems that this amazing island can offer its visitors.

 During our trip we will stay away from large cities, staying in the beautiful countryside at the shores of the pristine waters of the Caribbean Sea by using the charming Green Castle Estate as our base for the six nights of our itinerary.
 From here we will manage to explore the John Crow and Blue Mountains, Hardwar Gap, and the Ecclesdown Road, the wettest forest on the island, one of the richest endemic spots in the Caribbean, and home of the scarce Jamaican Blackbird.
-The 17th century English ruins near Green Castle Estate are probably the most reliable spot to find Northern Potoo in the entire Caribbean, while sadly the Jamaican Poorwill is listed as possibly extinct (IUCN).
+The 17th century English ruins near Green Castle Estate are probably the most reliable spot to find Northern Potoo in the entire Caribbean, while Unfortunately, the Jamaican Poorwill is considered possibly extinct by the IUCN.

 Download Jamaica Itineraries